xhyrom-archive/Muploader/README.md

 ## ShareX Support

-If you want [ShareX](https://getsharex.com) support, you need enable `sharexSupport` in `.env.local`
+If you want [ShareX](https://getsharex.com) support, you need enable `NEXT_PUBLIC_SHAREX_SUPPORT` in `.env.local`
-Then, you can use [this](https://github.com/xHyroM/Muploader/blob/master/tests/sharex.config.json) example config.
+Then when you launch the page you go to the Config page (in navbar) where the config will be generated.
 ^ You need edit URL and Authorization (if you have enabled `NEXT_PUBLIC_AUTHORIZATION`)